yousabu/devops-go-api/README.md

 ## Build Docker Image
     docker build -t instaapp .
-Dockerfile Built in the way that make it as lightweight as possible with all layer of security.
+- Dockerfile Built in the way that make it as lightweight as possible with all layers of security.
 ## Run API And It's Database Using Docker-Compose
     docker-compose up -d
 - In Docker-compose The Api Will Start Only After Mysql DB Be Healthy